segmentio/segment-docs/src/connections/destinations/catalog/criteo-app-web-events/index.md

 Currently this destination supports events originating from Mobile or Web sources (not Server).
 You can read more about how define a source [here](/docs/guides/getting-started/what-is-a-source/).

 **Our web integration with Criteo Events is currently in public beta.
-Please use carefully and [contact us](https://segment.com/help/contact) if you are having any issues.**
+Use carefully and [contact us](https://segment.com/help/contact) if you are having any issues.**

 To get started with Criteo Events and Segment, you'll need: